huangjien/add2project/README.md

-# Add New Issue to Project
+# Add New Issue/Pull Request to Project